Ashleigh Plumptre: Nigeria

 Having earlier expressed an interest in representing Nigeria at senior level in June 2021, Plumptre received her first call-up for an eight-day training camp held in Austria the following month.
 She qualifies to play for Nigeria through her paternal grandfather, a Yoruba from Lagos.
 She made an unofficial debut on 23 July 2021, starting in a 1–0 friendly win over Slovenian 1.
 SŽNL club Olimpija Ljubljana.
 In November 2021, she attended a training camp in Nigeria.
 In late December 2021, she was officially cleared by FIFA to represent Nigeria.
-She made her official debut on 18 February 2022, starting in a 2–0 win over Ivory Coast during 2022 Africa Women Cup of Nations qualification.
+She made her official debut on 18 February 2022, starting in a 2–0 win over Ivory Coast during the 2022 Africa Women Cup of Nations qualification.

+On 16 June 2023, she was included in the 23-player Nigeria squad for the 2023 FIFA Women's World Cup.
+She started all four games, helping Nigeria to keep three clean sheets as the team reached the round of 16 before being eliminated by England on penalties after a 0–0 draw.

+she was part of the Nigerian women national team squad that won the 2025 Women's Africa Cup of Nations and was appointed Officer of the Order of the Niger (OON), a hundred thousand dollars and a three-bedroom apartment in Abuja.
+On October 28, 2025, Plumptre scored her first goal for Nigeria in a 1-1 draw against Benin in the return leg of a 2026 Women's Africa Cup of Nations qualifier.

 Personal life

-Plumptre's grandfather was born in Nigeria.
+Plumptre's paternal grandfather was born in Nigeria.
 She grew up supporting Leicester City and attended the parade when the men's team won the 2015–16 Premier League title.

 In 2017, Plumptre was invited to the White House as part of USC's National Championship winning celebrations.